library(dplyr)

 check_model(model_lme, check = c('normality', 'linearity'))

-Here, we didn’t observe any anomaly in model assumptions.
+Constant variance and normality of residuals looks good.
+Here, we didn’t observe any anomalies in the model assumptions.

 ::Anova(model_lmer, type = 'III', test.statistic="F") car